RogerDodger/EznGuide/Notes.md

 * Line 24 - I was about to sharpie all over this bastard until I read the next paragraph...
 * Line 30 - Is the Comic Sans necessary?
 In any case, this paragraph probably needs touching up.
 * Line 68 - Comment on FimFiction removed since it's incorrect

+### 060-characters.tt

+Really not a big fan of using Mary Sue as any kind of literary term.
+It's just hogwash to me.
+Eh.

+### 070-plot.tt

+\>Grimdark